NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: NonLERFness of non-geometric -manifold groups

 \section{NonLERFness of non-geometric $3$-manifold groups}

-In this section, we prove that the groups of non-geometric $3$-manifolds are not LERF.
+In this section, we prove that groups of non-geometric $3$-manifolds are not LERF.
 The construction of nonseparable (surface) subgroups is enlightened by the construction in \cite{Li1} (and also \cite{RW}).
-The proof of nonseparability is essentially a computation of the aspirality character defined in \cite{Li1}, then apply Theorem 1.1 of \cite{Li1}.
-The difference is that we do some proper modifications of the construction in \cite{Li1}, and give an elementary proof of the nonseparability without using the aspirality character explicitly.
-This proof also works for $3$-manifolds with nonempty tori boundary.
+The proof of nonseparability is essentially a computation of the spirality character defined in \cite{Li1}.
+Here we modify the construction in \cite{Li1}, and give an elementary proof of nonseparability without using the spirality character explicitly.